bids-standard/bids-specification/src/03-modality-agnostic-files.md

     -   for "ambidextrous", use one of these values: `ambidextrous`, `a`, `A`, `AMBIDEXTROUS`, `Ambidextrous`

-Throughout BIDS you can indicate missing values with `n/a` (i.e., "not available").
+Throughout BIDS you can indicate missing values with `n/a` (for "not available").

 `participants.tsv` example: